-The key element in choosing between windrowing and direct harvesting lentil is the level of urgency in harvesting the crop and transferring the grain into storage.
-Lentil must be prioritised at harvest in preference over other grain crops.
-This has been highlighted in both Canada and Australia where wet, uncooperative weather or extreme heat and winds have made the management of lentil harvest much more difficult than usual.
+The key element in choosing between swathing and direct harvesting lentil is the level of urgency in harvesting the crop and transferring of grain into storage.
+Lentil must be prioritised at harvest over other grain crops.
+This has been highlighted in seasons in both Canada and Australia where wet, uncooperative weather or extreme heat and winds made the management of lentil harvest much more difficult than usual.

-Timing and logistics are a consideration as the area that can be direct harvested in one day is less than what can be achieved with harvesting windrows.
-Windrowing green (not fully mature) lentil results in a larger window of time with which to harvest all crops.
+Timing and logistics are a consideration as the area that can be direct harvested in one day is less than what can be achieved with harvesting swaths.
+Swathing green (not fully mature) lentil results in a larger window of time with which to harvest all crops.

-Another consideration for choosing windrowing over direct harvesting is the cost of operation.
-The cost of operating a harvester versus a windrower is significantly higher.
-Additionally, windrowing and subsequent harvesting can be done at a speed of around 9-10 km/h, whereas direct harvesting is usually slower, around $\underline{6.5 \text{km/h}}$, a key advantage when timeliness of harvest is critical.
+Another consideration for choosing swathing over direct harvesting is the cost of operation.
+The cost of operating a harvester versus a swather is significantly higher.
+Additionally, swathing and subsequent harvesting can be done at a speed of around 9-10 km/h, whereas direct harvesting is usually slower at around 6.5km/h; a key advantage when timeliness of harvest is critical.

-There may sometimes be a time-sensitivity issue around the windrowing of both lentil and canola.
-In these circumstances the decision needs to be made whether to use desiccation and straight harvesting rather than windrowing.
+There may sometimes be a time conflict issue around the swathing of both lentil and canola.
+In these circumstances the decision needs to be made whether to use desiccation and straight harvesting rather than swathing.